 It’s also the first e-reader to support an advanced reference tool called X-Ray.

 Amazon Prime members will be able to use Kindle Touch to borrow books from Kindle Owners’ Lending Library.

-The e-reader features internal storage of 4 GB (for approximately 3,000 books), a deep integration with Audible, and battery life extended to two months.
+The e-reader features an internal storage of 4 GB (for approximately 3,000 books), deep integration with Audible, and battery life extended to two months.

 The Wi-Fi-only version with special offers costs $99.
 The version with Wi-Fi+3G and no ads is available for $189.

 November 15, 2011